adarkaz/RaClipboardFix/README.md

-In some update northwood broke copy ID, SteamID and IP.
+In some update northwood broke multiply copy of ID, SteamID and IP.
 There now ", " instead of ".", but no one in-game command doesn't support this.
 Even the basic give or forceclass command use "." instead of ", ".
 This plugin fixes copy.